google/go-containerregistry/cmd/ko/README.md

-The `--watch` flag (`-W` for short) does an initial `apply` as above, but as it does, it builds up a dependency graph of your program and starts to continuously monitor the filesystem for changes and on-change, it re-applies any yamls that are affected.
+The `--watch` flag (`-W` for short) does an initial `apply` as above, but as it does, it builds up a dependency graph of your program and starts to continuously monitor the filesystem for changes.
+When a file changes, it re-applies any yamls that are affected.

 For example, if I edit `github.com/foo/bar/pkg/baz/blah.go`, the tool sees that the `github.com/foo/bar/pkg/baz` package has changed, and perhaps both